ThomasGesseyJones/FullyBayesianForecastsExample/README.rst

   simulations.
 Submodules of this module define functions to generate specific simulators for models with noise only and models with a noisy 21-cm global signal.

-These three modules are then used in the three analysis scripts:
+These three modules are used in the three analysis scripts:

 - verification_with_polychord.py: This script generates a range of mock data sets, and then evaluates the Bayes ratio between the noise-only model and the noise + global signal model using